BEAUTIFICATION & PRIDE

 Give a Litter Bit/Clean Green Main Street

-To combat this constant problem, we have asked the community, including all who live, work, or visit Port Washington, to commit to helping fighting litter.
+To combat this constant problem, we conduct clean ups, introduced a cigarette butt recycling program, advocated for enhanced street sweeping and have asked the community, including all who live, work, or visit Port Washington, to commit to helping fighting litter.
 Our Give a Litter Bit campaign asks community members and groups to commit to taking steps to reduce litter, including:

 - Using reusable bags and bottles rather than disposable ones

 - Tying garbage tight so it doesn’t blow around our streets